LILM, LILMF Investors Have Opportunity to Lead Lilium N.V. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lilium N.V. ("Lilium" or the "Company") (NASDAQ: LILM, LILMW; OTC: LILMF).
+BENSALEM, Pa., Nov.
+21, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lilium N.V. ("Lilium" or the "Company") (NASDAQ: LILM, LILMW; OTC: LILMF).

 Class Period: June 11, 2024 – November 3, 2024